Law Offices of James W. Mallonee, P.A.

 Real Estate Newsletter

-• Foreclosure Considerations in Bankruptcy
+• Foreclosure Actions Stayed by Bankruptcy

 Prior to the enactment of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA), directly upon filing for federal bankruptcy relief, the bankruptcy court would issue an “automatic stay.”
 The stay is...
 Read more.